 To eliminate ketintontrat.info pop-up our malware researchers recommend scanning your computer with Spyhunter.

-Most PUAs have one main purpose - to generate revenue for their developers and other parties by collecting information, delivering various intrusive ads and causing unwanted redirects.
-Quite often developers present these potentially unwanted apps as "useful" tools, however, only a small part of these applications deliver the promised functionalities or give any other value for their users.
+Most PUAs have one main purpose: to generate revenue for developers and other parties by collecting information, delivering intrusive ads, and causing unwanted redirects.
+Developers often present these potentially unwanted apps as "useful" tools, however, few of these applications deliver the functionality promised or give any other value for regular users.

 How did adware install on my computer?

-Potentially unwanted applications usually get downloaded and installed through clicked intrusive or when they are bundled into other, intentionally downloaded/installed software.
-"Bundling" is a deceptive marketing method that developers use to trick people into downloading/installing PUAs together with other software.
-Typically, they hide these bundled/additionally included apps in "Custom", "Advanced" and other similar settings, options of the download or installation setups.
-They do not disclose information about the these apps being bundled properly in.
-However, in most cases skipping the download or installation steps without checking any of the mentioned settings/options often is what actually causes download and installations of potentially unwanted applications.
+Potentially unwanted applications are usually downloaded and installed through clicked intrusive ads or when they are bundled with other, regular downloaded/installed software.
+"Bundling" is a deceptive marketing method that developers use to trick people into downloading/installing PUAs with other software.
+Typically, they hide these extra apps in "Custom", "Advanced" and other similar settings, options of the download or installation set-ups.
+They do not disclose information regarding the bundling of these PUAs.
+In most cases, however, skipping download/installation steps without checking the settings/options causes download and installation of potentially unwanted applications.

 How to avoid installation of potentially unwanted applications?

-Download software from official/trustworthy sources and avoid using third party software downloaders/installers, unofficial websites, Peer-to-Peer networks like torrent clients, eMule and other similar tools.
-Also, do not skip the software download/installation steps, make sure that you have checked all available "Custom", "Advanced" and other settings/options and deselected all offers to download or install some unwanted apps.
-Intrusive ads displayed on questionable pages may look legitimate at first, however, not all of them actually are.
-If clicked, they usually redirect people to untrustworthy websites such as gambling, pornography, adult dating and so on.
-If these ads and unwanted redirects are a regular problem, check what are the installed programs on your computer/operating system and extensions, add-ons or plug-ins on your web browser.
-Remove all unwanted/suspicious programs (apps) as soon as possible.
+Download software from official/trustworthy sources and avoid using third party software downloaders/installers, unofficial websites, Peer-to-Peer networks such as torrent clients, eMule, and other such tools.
+Do not skip software download/installation steps, check all available "Custom", "Advanced", and other settings/options, and deselect offers to download or install unwanted apps.
+Intrusive ads displayed on dubious pages may seem legitimate, however, if clicked, they usually redirect to untrustworthy websites such as gambling, pornography, adult dating, and so on.
+If ads and unwanted redirects are a regular problem, check installed programs on your computer/operating system and extensions, add-ons, and plug-ins on your browser.
+Remove all unwanted/suspicious programs (apps) immediately.
 If your computer is already infected with rogue applications, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.

 Appearance of ketintontrat[.]info website (GIF):